symfony/symfony-docs/components/lock.rst

     slow down writes on the service.
 This could go against other uses of the server.

-When the Redis service is shared and used for multiple usage, Locks could be removed by mistake.
+When the Redis service is shared and used for multiple usages, locks could be removed by mistake.

 .. caution::

-    The command ``FLUSHDB`` MUST not be called, or Locks should be stored in a dedicated Redis service away from Cache.
+    The command ``FLUSHDB`` must not be called, or locks should be stored in a dedicated Redis service away from Cache.

 CombinedStore
 ~~~~~~~~~~~~~

-Combined stores allows to store locks across several backend.
+Combined stores allow to store locks across several backends.
 It's a common
 mistake to think that the lock mechanism will be more reliable.
 This is wrong
-The ``CombinedStore`` will be, at best, as reliable than the less reliable of
+The ``CombinedStore`` will be, at best, as reliable as the least reliable of
 all managed stores.
 As soon as one managed store returns erroneous information,
-the ``CombinedStore`` would be not reliable.
+the ``CombinedStore`` won't be reliable.

 .. caution::

-    All concurrent processes MUST use the same configuration. with the same
+    All concurrent processes must use the same configuration, with the same
     amount of managed stored and the same endpoint.

 .. tips::

-    Instead of using Cluster of Redis or memcached servers, we recommend to use
+    Instead of using a cluster of Redis or Memcached servers, it's better to use
-    a ``CombinedStore`` with & single server per managed store.
+    a ``CombinedStore`` with a single server per managed store.

 SemaphoreStore
 ~~~~~~~~~~~~~~

-Semaphore are handled by the Kernel level, to be reliable, processes must run on the same Machine, Virtual Machine or Container.
-Be careful when updating a Kubernetes or Swarm service because for a short period of time, there can be 2 running containers in parallel.
+Semaphores are handled by the Kernel level.
+In order to be reliable, processes must run on the same machine, virtual machine or container.
+Be careful when updating a Kubernetes or Swarm service because for a short period of time, there can be two running containers in parallel.

 .. caution::

-    All concurrent processes MUST use the same machine.
+    All concurrent processes must use the same machine.
 Before starting a concurrent process on a new machine, check that other process are stopped on the old one.